Olliecherry/Olliecherry/README.md

 - 👋 Hi, I’m @Olliecherry
-- 👀 I’m interested in getting knowlwdges in Frontend development
+- 👀 I’m interested to get knowledges about Frontend development
 - 🌱 Currently living in Thailand
 - Chemist, formulations developper and remote worker
 - 📫 How to reach me Telegram @Olliecherry